MicrosoftDocs/WSL/WSL/reference.md

 * **/upgrade \<Distro>**

   Upgrades the distribution to the WslFs file system format.
-See the description of `wsl --upgrade <Distro>` for details.

 ### `bash.exe`